Harry Morgan

-Harry Morgan (born Harry Bratsberg; April 10, 1915 – December 7, 2011) was an American actor and director whose television and film career spanned six decades.
+Harry Morgan (born Harry Bratsberg; April 10, 1915 – December 7, 2011) was an American actor whose television and film career spanned six decades.
 Morgan's major roles included Pete Porter in both December Bride (1954–1959) and Pete and Gladys (1960–1962); Officer Bill Gannon on Dragnet (1967–1970); Amos Coogan on Hec Ramsey (1972–1974); and his starring role as Colonel Sherman T. Potter in M*A*S*H (1975–1983) and AfterMASH (1983–1985).
 Morgan also appeared as a supporting player in more than 100 films.

-Early life and career
+Early life

 Morgan was born Harry Bratsberg in Detroit, the son of Hannah and Henry Bratsberg.
 His parents were of Swedish and Norwegian ancestry.
 In his interview with the Archive of American Television, Morgan spelled his Norwegian family surname as "Brasburg".
 Many sources, however, including some family records, list the spelling as "Bratsburg".
 According to one source, when Morgan's father Henry registered at junior high school, "the registrar spelled it Brasburg instead of Bratsberg.
 Bashful Henry did not demur."

 Morgan was raised in Muskegon, Michigan, and graduated from Muskegon High School in 1933, where he achieved distinction as a statewide debating champion.
-He originally aspired to a J.D. degree, but began acting while a junior at the University of Chicago in 1935.
+He originally planned to become a lawyer, but began acting while a junior at the University of Chicago in 1935.

+Career

 He began acting on stage under his birth name, in 1937, joining the Group Theatre in New York City formed by Harold Clurman, Cheryl Crawford, and Lee Strasberg in 1931.
 He appeared in the original production of the Clifford Odets play Golden Boy, followed by a host of successful Broadway roles alongside such other Group members as Lee J. Cobb, Elia Kazan, John Garfield, Sanford Meisner, and Karl Malden.
 Morgan also did summer stock at the Pine Brook Country Club located in the countryside of Nichols, Connecticut.